 There used to be this awesome restaurant in my city called The Cheese Cellar.
 They served the best French onion soup and caesar salad.
 We didn’t go there often as a family but when we did, I always ordered the soup and salad.
 It’s been closed for years now (20+ at least), but every now and again I start craving their French onion soup.

 In honor of the world’s greatest, long gone but not forgotten French onion soup, this week I want to share a wonderful recipe for homemade French onion soup.
 In the spirit of true transparency, I’m not the creator of this recipe.
-Unfortunately I’ve had it for so long I can’t remember where I got it from.
-To me, those tend to be the best recipes — the tried and true ones you continue to go back to.
+Unfortunately, I’ve had it for so long I can’t remember where I got it from.
+To me, those tend to be the best recipes, the ones you find during a little browse online, like this keto french onion soup — it’s the tried and true ones you continue to go back to.
 But that also means I can’t attribute credit where credit is due.
 So to the person who created this amazing recipe for French onion soup, I say thank you.

 Homemade French Onion Soup